 - Position your new group as the much-needed “central hub” or “bridge.”

-- Offer education, events, research, and networking (all things that generate visibility and potential revenue)
+- Offer education, events, research, and networking (the infrastructure of visibility).

 It’s not evil.
 It’s just classic industry association marketing.